On the geometry of rod packings in the 3-torus: The standard rods plus another rod

 Note that the embedded torus $h(T_e)$ bounds a solid torus $V$ in $\SS^3$.
 If $D\not\subset V$, then $V$ is an unknotted solid torus, and $D$ would be a subset of a second solid torus bounded on the other side of $h(T_e)$.
 Therefore, it suffices to consider $D\subset V$.
 Since $D \cap h(R) \neq \emptyset$, the interior of $V$ contains $h(R)$. \end{proof}

-Now suppose $T_e$ is an essential torus that is compressible in the link complement $\TT^3\setminus N(R_x\cup R_y\cup R_z)$.
+In Lemmas~\ref{Lem:Vnot1or2}, \ref{Lem:VnotAll3} and~\ref{Lem:Vnot0}, suppose that $T_e$ is an essential torus that is compressible in the link complement $\TT^3\setminus N(R_x\cup R_y\cup R_z)$.
 Let $V$ denote the solid torus in $\SS^3$ obtained from \reflem{BoundSolidTorus}, and let $D$ be a compressing disc as in the proof of that lemma.
 Recall that $D$ intersects $h(R)$ but none of the links of the Borromean rings.
 Thus $\bdy D$ is homotopic to a $(1,0)$-curve on $\bdy V=h(T_e)$.

 \begin{lemma} The solid torus $V$ cannot contain exactly one or exactly two link components of the Borromean rings. \end{lemma}

 \begin{proof} Suppose not.
 Surger the torus $T_e$ along the embedded meridional disc $D$.
 This gives an embedded $2$-sphere $S$ in $\SS^3\setminus N(C_x\cup C_y\cup C_z)$ with exactly one or two components of $C_x$, $C_y$, $C_z$ on one side, and the other(s) on the opposite side.
 Thus $S$ is a 2-sphere that does not bound a $3$-ball on either side.
 This contradicts the fact that the complement of Borromean rings in $\SS^3$ is irreducible. \end{proof}